2022 Sri Lankan political crisis: 2021 onwards

 In September 2021, the government declared an economic emergency, as the situation was further aggravated by the falling national currency exchange rate, inflation rising as result of high food prices, and pandemic restrictions in tourism which further decreased the country's income.
 The government invoked emergency regulations to control prices of essential food items.
 The government accused the traders and businesses for hoarding essential food items such as sugar and milk powder, which according to government led to massive food shortages.
-The government also accused the Sri Lankan media of stoking unnecessary fears among the public and denied any shortages.
+Government officials stated that the Sri Lankan media coverage contributed to public fears, though media outlets have denied this claim.
 It was reported that the national emergency was declared on 30 August 2021 and the Parliament of Sri Lanka approved it on 6 September 2021.
 In November 2021, Sri Lanka abandoned its plan to become the world's first organic farming nation following rising food prices and weeks of protests against the plan.

-The change in composition of gas cylinders which led to explosions in houses and hotels also caused negative publicity to the government as many people started to use electric cookers and ovens due to fear of using biogas.
-The government also failed to preserve the crucial foreign reserves, which led to a curtailing of imports.
+Reports of gas cylinder explosions in houses and hotels raised public safety concerns and criticism of government oversight as many people started to use electric cookers and ovens due to fear of using biogas.
+A decline in foreign reserves led to restrictions on imports.
 The first part of the import ban was imposed on motor vehicles, which angered the vehicle importers as it severely affected their livelihoods.
 The threat of the Delta variant also further dampened any hopes of recovery for the tourism industry.
 In addition, foreign remittances to Sri Lanka also began declining in 2021, which further dented the country's GDP.
-The government also faced continuous strikes by school teachers, demanding higher salaries, with the teachers also carrying out online education strikes, which affected the education of school children who were already deprived of a physical education.
+The government also faced continuous strikes by school teachers, demanding higher salaries, with teachers engaging in online education strikes, which disrupted school education.